RalloField/express-API-bikes/README.md

 ## Introduction
-- This is a basic build for an API with Poems to set up a website in which they can be used for cultural purposes.
+- This is a basic build for an API with Bikes to set up a website in which they can be used for cycling purposes.

 ## Prerequisites
 - An IDE like VS code to open the files and read the code.